giabmf11/php72-devbox-shared-local/README.md

 docker ps
 ```

-**Step 7**: Find the port docker is exposing for the web by running the the following command.
-The format will be
+**Step 7**: Run the following command to find the port docker is exposing for the web container's port 80.
+The format
-0.0.0.0:[port].
+will be 0.0.0.0:[port].
 Copy the port. ex 32909

 ```
 docker-compose port web 80